julianhamatrio-debug/Spinach_plant_monitor_script/README.md

 # Spinach_plant_monitor_script
-simple spinach plant monitor tool (leaf, stem)
+simple spinach plant monitor tool (leaf, stem) that can be logged into a google spreadsheet *REQUIRES A GOOGLE SERVICE ACCOUNT WITH THEIR APIs ENABLED ON GOOGLE SPREADSHEET AND GOOGLE DRIVE* -INSTRUCTIONS AT THE END

 Real-Time Spinach Growth Monitor